PDM: Introduction (2014)

 - Coordination of Care

 - Monitoring and Evaluation in High Risk Groups

 - Recommendations: 17

 - Article Worksheets: 300

 All Academy guidelines are revised every five years.
 The literature search will begin for each guideline topic three years after publication to identify new research that has been published since the previous search was completed.
 An expert workgroup will convene to determine the need for new and revised recommendations.
 See Revision under Guideline Development for more information.
-The updated guideline will be developed using the Academy of Nutrition and Dietetics Evidence Analysis Process (see Academy Methodology tab).
+The updated guideline will be developed using the Academy of Nutrition and Dietetics Evidence Analysis Process (see EAL Policy and Process tab).